 1919: On the Kelly`s Directory the occupant of West View in this year was Matthew Henry Wainwright.

 1939: Matthew Henry Wainwright was still at West View.
 This census reveals more about him.
 He was a fifty year old baker, confectioner and shopkeeper originally from Norman Hall Farm Pott Shrigley.
-Presumably his shop was at West View, this was roughly where Heathcote`s butchers is today.
 He lived with his wife Florence who was three years his junior.
 Also living with them was Nellie Gatley, a confectioner and aged twenty nine years.
 She was possibly Matthew`s married daughter.
-There is a forth person on the census which is blacked out, usually this means they are still alive.
-Matthew died in 1949 at Royal Infirmary in Manchester leaving his widow Florence.
+Matthew died in 1949 at the Royal Infirmary in Manchester leaving his widow Florence.

 Pictures above of West View taken in February 2019.